pablolb/promise-circuitbreaker/README.md

 [![Build Status](https://travis-ci.org/pablolb/promise-circuitbreaker.svg?branch=master)](https://travis-ci.org/pablolb/promise-circuitbreaker)
 # Install
 You can install locally with `npm install promise-circuitbreaker`.

 # Introduction
 A circuit breaker implementation for node with three main features:

-* It wraps "node functions" and uses [bluebird](https://www.npmjs.org/package/bluebird) Promise library to "promisify" the response.
+* It wraps "node functions" and uses [bluebird](https://www.npmjs.org/package/bluebird) Promise library to "promisify" the response as default (you can choose to use the native implementation).
 * It uses a rolling window to calculate the circuit's health.
 * It can use different error thresholds for different error types.

 For more information about the Circuit Breaker pattern you can read Martin Fowler's [CircuitBreaker](http://martinfowler.com/bliki/CircuitBreaker.html).

 The rolling window is based on Netflix's [Hystrix](https://github.com/Netflix/Hystrix/),